Key finding attacks

-Key Finding Attacks are attacks on computer systems that make use of cryptography in which computer memory or non-volatile storage is searched for private cryptographic keys that can be used to decrypt or sign data.
+Key finding attacks are attacks on computer systems that make use of cryptography in which computer memory or non-volatile storage is searched for private cryptographic keys that can be used to decrypt or sign data.
 The term is generally used in the context of attacks which search memory much more efficiently than simply testing each sequence of bytes to determine if it provides the correct answer.
 They are often used in combination with cold boot attacks to extract key material from computers.

 Approaches

 In their seminal paper on Key Finding attacks, Shamir and van Someren proposed two different approaches to key finding: statistical or entropic key finding and analytical key finding.
-The former relies on detecting differences in the statistical properties of the data that make up cryptographic keys while the later relies on determining specific byte patterns that must necessarily exist in the target key material and looking for these patterns.
+The former relies on detecting differences in the statistical properties of the data that make up cryptographic keys while the latter relies on determining specific byte patterns that must necessarily exist in the target key material and looking for these patterns.